RetiredWizard/PyDOS/PyBasic/README.md

-Basic interpreter copied from https://github.com/richpl/PyBasic and modified to run under Micropython, CircuitPython cPython under Windows.
+Basic interpreter copied from https://github.com/richpl/PyBasic and modified to run under Micropython, CircuitPython or cPython under Windows.
 The interpreter can be launched from PyDOS by typing "PyBasic" or from the REPL by typing "import PyBasic"

 The following changes have been made to the richpl github version: